atten/zodiac/README.md

 Method 1: automatic bundle build
 ---------------------------------

 This method will produce a single executable file with integrated project libraries.
-It is useful, then qmake can't link that libraries to executable for some reason.

 Open **zodiac/zodiac_bundle.pro** in Qt Creator, select a build configuration (Debug or Release) then build (Ctrl+B).

-Method 2: automatic separate build
+Method 2: automatic separate build (Windows only)
 -----------------------------------

-This method is tested in Windows only.
+Open **all.pro** in Qt Creator, and build it as usual.
 It will produce a main executable (zodiac) with a few dynamic libraries.
-Open **all.pro** in Qt Creator, and build it as usual.

 Method 3: manual build
 -----------------------